3 min read

 How do we know this is a removable storage event and not just normal File System auditing?
 After all, it’s the same event ID as used for normal file system auditing.
 Notice the Task Category above which says Removable Storage.
 The information under Subject tells you who performed the action.
 Object Name gives you the name of the file, relative path on the removable storage device and the arbitrary name Windows assigned the device the first time it was connected to this system.
 Process information indicates the program used to perform the access.
 To understand what type of access (e.g. Delete, Write, Read) was performed look at the Accesses field which lists the permissions actually used.

 If you wish to track information being copied from your network to removable storage devices you should enable Audit Removable Storage via group policy on all your endpoints.
 Then monitor for Event ID 4663 where Task Category is Removable Storage and Accesses is wither WriteData or AppendData.

 As you can see Microsoft took the most expedient route possible to providing an audit trail of removable storage access.
 There are events for tracking the connection of devices – only the file level access events of the files on the device.
 These events also do not provide the ability to see the device model, manufacturer or serial number.
 That device information is known to Windows – it just isn’t logged by these events since they captured at the same point in the operating system that other file access events are logged.
-On the other hand, EventTracker’s agent logs both connection events and information about each device.
-In fact EventTracker event allows you selectively block or allow access to specific devices based on policy you specify.
-I encourage you to check out EventTracker’s enhanced abilities.
+On the other hand, Netsurion’s Open XDR logs both connection events and information about each device.
+In fact, Open XDR event allows you selectively block or allow access to specific devices based on policy you specify.